mr1sunshine/mvt-rs/README.md

 ## Tests

-For testing purpose we use fixtures available here : [mvt-fixtures](https://github.com/mapbox/mvt-fixtures)
+For testing purpose we use fixtures available here: [mvt-fixtures](https://github.com/mapbox/mvt-fixtures)

 To run test cases:
 ```bash